SankethBK/blog/_posts/operating-systems/2024-07-12-overview-of-mips-assembly.markdown

 5. **Limited Address Bound for Branching Instructions:** In MIPS, the jump instruction uses only 26 bits to specify the immediate target address.
 Due to memory alignment, the last 2 bits are always zero, effectively giving 28 bits for the target address.
 The upper 4 bits of the Program Counter (PC) are combined with these 28 bits to form a full 32-bit address, which limits the addressable range to 256 MB.
 Consequently, the assembly programmer or compiler must ensure that the target address of the jump instruction lies within this 256 MB boundary.
 If the target address exceeds this limit, other options must be employed, such as using the `jr` (jump to the address stored in register) instruction, which can specify a full 32-bit address by storing the address in a register.
 In some versions, the assembler will issue a warning if the target address of a `j` instruction exceeds the 256 MB bound.
 In other cases, the assembler might automatically replace the `j` instruction with a `jr` instruction to handle the full address space correctly.

+## Coprocessors in MIPS

+MIPS is a modular architecture supporting up to four coprocessors (CP0/1/2/3).
+Coprocessors are specialized processing units that work alongside the main CPU to handle specific types of operations, such as floating-point arithmetic, system control, or other specialized tasks.
+MIPS typically defines up to four coprocessors, though not all are always implemented in every MIPS processor.
+These coprocessors are numbered CP0 through CP3.

+1. **Coprocessor 0 (CP0) - System Control Coprocessor:** CP0 is responsible for managing system control functions, including exception handling, memory management, and processor status.
+It plays a critical role in configuring and controlling the behavior of the MIPS processor.
+CP0 contains a set of special-purpose registers used for various control tasks, such as the Status Register, Cause Register, EPC (Exception Program Counter), and TLB (Translation Lookaside Buffer) management registers.

+2. **Coprocessor 1 (CP1) - Floating-Point Unit (FPU):**  CP1 is dedicated to handling floating-point arithmetic operations, such as addition, subtraction, multiplication, division, and square root operations on floating-point numbers.
+This offloads complex calculations from the main CPU, improving overall performance for tasks requiring floating-point computations.
+CP1 includes 32 floating-point registers (`$f0` to `$f31`), which are used to store floating-point operands and results.

+3. **Coprocessor 2 and 3 (Optional):** CP2 and CP3 are optional coprocessors that can be used for application-specific purposes, such as vector processing, digital signal processing (DSP), or other specialized tasks.
+For example, in the PlayStation video game console, CP2 is the Geometry Transformation Engine (GTE), which accelerates the processing of geometry in 3D computer graphics.

 ## Overview of MIPS Instructions

 ### 1. Memory Access Instructions

-Memory access instructions in MIPS facilitate moving data between registers and memory, as well as between integer, floating-point (FP), or special registers.
+Memory access instructions in MIPS facilitate moving data between registers and memory, as well as between general purpose, floating-point (FP), or special registers.
 Most of the memory access instructions are I-type and use register indirect with displacement as addressing mode.

 #### 1. Load Family of Instructions